 WHAT/WHO

 As part of its FY17 Outreach Strategy realization, the Business Constituency (BC) chose to use CROPP to support four BC in-region travelers to conduct Outreach on the side-lines of the 2016 AfICTA Summit, which took place in Windhoek, Namibia on October 12-13, 2016.
-The travelers were Jimson Olufuye, Waudo Siganga, Arinola Akinyemi, and Lawrence Olawale-Robert.
+The travelers were Jimson Olufuye, Waudo Siganga, Arinola Akinyemi, and Lawrence Olawale-Roberts.

 WHERE

 The BC Outreach took place on October 13, 2016 at the Safari Hotel and Conference with the theme: Sustaining Critical Infrastructure for IoTs & Keeping Internet safe, Secure and Resilient.
-Chaired by Jimson Olufuye, speakers at the BC-ICANN session included Marilyn Cade, Patrick Jones on behalf of Pierre Dandjonou, Andrew Mack (remote participation), and Lawrence Olawale-Robert.
+Chaired by Jimson Olufuye, speakers at the BC-ICANN session included Marilyn Cade, Patrick Jones on behalf of Pierre Dandjonou, Andrew Mack (remote participation), and Lawrence Olawale-Roberts.

 WHY

+As per the BC’s original proposal submitted to ICANN’s CROPP Support Staff, the purpose of this trip was to promote the work and membership of the BC and simultaneously, “provide important enlightenment on the crucial role of business users of the Internet in the overall stability, reliability and resiliency of the Internet especially post IANA transition.”
+Further, the BC sought to address volunteer burnout by recruiting new members in under served areas within AfICTA’s participant base.

-The speakers created awareness the Post Transition IANA & the imperative for one Internet. hey talked about requirements to move from business users to registries and registrars and how to ensure Internet remains a safe place to do business.
+The BC delegates and speakers created awareness about the working ICANN has been engaged in regarding the responsibilities of the Post Transition IANA & the imperative for one Internet from the perspective of business users.
+Also, they talked about requirements to move from business users to registries and registrars and how to ensure Internet remains a safe place to do business.
+The speakers enlightened the audience on various ways to engage and actively participate within the business Constituency in ICANN and highlighted the gains of the fellowship program.

 2) Explain the extent to which the Proposed Goals and Outcomes were accomplished (see above LINK to review the original Proposal):

+The BC achieved many of its stated objectives outlined in the initial proposal, in addition to fulfilling components of the BC’s FY17 Outreach Strategy.
+The BC representatives and speakers in attendance to the AfICTA summit were able to engaged with participants from African nation members of AfICTA with the purpose of increasing an awareness of the BC/ICANN mission and objectives.

 Over seventy business leaders participated in the outreach and the Namibian Minister of ICT, Hon Tjekero Tweyawas in attendance at the Summit Opening Ceremony.
 About 100 BC Newsletters, 100 BC pens and fliers were distributed at the event.
 The BC would like to thank ICANN Staff for their support in these efforts, including the fact that ICANN paid for the printing and shipping of the newsletters.
-Furthemore, special rollup banners, wall banners and social media platforms were used to project BC and ICANN brands.
+Furthermore, special rollup banners, wall banners and social media platforms were used to project BC and ICANN brands during the summit.